Connorrmcd6/statberry/README.md

 ## Configuring Webserver with Nginx

-Tech With Tim has a greate [YouTube video](https://youtu.be/KFwFDZpEzXY?si=w7iPyi5AUkMA4r3u) on this.
+Tech With Tim has a great [YouTube video](https://youtu.be/KFwFDZpEzXY?si=w7iPyi5AUkMA4r3u) on this.

 Add the following configuration to `/etc/nginx/sites-available/{file_name}` and fill out the relevant values for `file_name` and `pi_public_ip_address`.